Daniel Day-Lewis as U.S. President Abraham Lincoln in 'Lincoln' (Photo: DreamWorks Pictures)

 Hey, Lincoln Didn't Have Pierced Ears!

-One of Day-Lewis' piercings seems to appear at 1:17-in during this 'Lincoln' trailer:
+One of Day-Lewis' pierced ears seems to appear at the 1:17 point in this trailer:

 The L.A.
 Times has offered some explanation:

 Historical movies such as Steven Spielberg's "Lincoln" have placed a greater premium on authenticity in recent years, with on-set researchers ensuring that costumes, production design and language accurately reflect the age.
 Filmmakers, however, have a more difficult time making sure the contemporary appearance of their casts doesn't strain a movie's credibility.
 As a poor 19th century French factory worker in "Les Misérables," Anne Hathaway incongruously shakes out the shiny, flowing tresses of a Pantene commercial.
 As a hard-drinking 1970s CIA agent in "Argo," Ben Affleck peels off his shirt to show a torso sculpted enough for a Men's Health cover.
 As a cigarette-smoking 1940s mafioso's paramour in "Gangster Squad," Emma Stone reveals an improbably pearly white smile.
 Teeth whitening, plastic surgery, body piercings, weight training, healthful eating and yoga have made it a challenge to find the perfect period performer.
 Add the unforgiving nature of high-definition video on which more movies are made and seen and the emergence of visually savvy audiences, and you often have a recipe for historical dissonance.

 Day-Lewis' ears and the miscast amendment votes in Spielberg's awards season film are rather glaring once pointed out, but other mistakes some have noticed seem less offensive.
 These are other purported "Lincoln" inaccuracies: